manigalinux/deeprey-linux-OS/README.md

 # deeprey-linux-os
 Deeprey linux OS include environment (docker) and scripts for build Debian OS with minimal GUI (Xorg) environment used for running OpenCPN as kiosk application.
 Hardware connected with this software are: [maxtang EHL-35](docs/EHL-35.pdf) motherboard with intel CPU and [G121EAN01.2](docs/G121EAN01.2.pdf) 12.1 Inch Color TFT-LCD LVDS display panel.

+## Configuration
+User configuration is in [scripts/config](scripts/config) file.
+There are constants as paths where will be stored image and rootfs, and also default admin password.

 ## Environment
 Scripts are written and tested on Debian 12 (bookworm) OS.
 If you use different version of Debian or other GNU/Linux distribution then scripts should be running inside virtual docker container.